Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Attach the volume to an instance using EC2's SSL interface.
 - [ ] Write the data randomly instead of sequentially.
 - [ ] Encrypt the volume using the 53 server-side encryption service.
-- [ ] Create an lAM policy that restricts read and write access to the volume.
+- [ ] Create an IAM policy that restricts read and write access to the volume.
 - [ ] Use an encrypted file system on top of the EBS volume.

-### Is there a method in the lAM system to al low or deny access to a specific instance?
+### Is there a method in the IAM system to al low or deny access to a specific instance?

 - [ ] Only for VPC based instances
 - [ ] Yes